 We are supporting survivors of violence through

-- Provided free legal services to 1,647 immigrant survivors and 986 of their family members.
+- Provided free legal services to 1,554 immigrant women and children and 1,036 of their family members.

 While many of our clients experienced violence in their countries of origin,

 experience abuse and exploitation after coming to the U.S.

 28% Asylum for survivors fleeing persecution in home country

 37% U visa for survivors of domestic violence, rape, sexual assault, or violent crime who assist law enforcement